 For the potatoes:

 - Fingerling potatoes: The best potatoes for this technique are fingerlings because they hold up nicely when smashed.
-Choose a smaller potato, no larger than 2 inches in diameter and no smaller than 1 inch in diameter.
+Choose a smaller potato, about 1-2 inches in diameter.

 - Salt: These potatoes need a generous amount of salt while boiling for seasoning and texture.
 The potatoes won't be too salty, so don't skimp on the salt!